 We give a few examples of index set results.
-The Σ_1^1 decision problems are those which can be decided with an existential second order quantifier.
-Just because a decision problem is in Σ_1^1 does not mean that it necessarily requires deciding an existential second order quantifier.
-For instance, it follows from [CHK+12, MW12] that the index set of free groups I{free} is merely Σ_5^0 , while the brute-force bound gives Σ_1^1 .
+Just because a decision problem is in Σ^1_1 , it does not mean that it necessarily requires deciding an existential second order quantifier.
+For instance, it follows from [CHK+12, MW12] that the index set of free groups I{free} is merely Σ^0_5 , while the brute-force bound gives Σ^1_1 .
 This means that it takes only 5 first-order quantifiers over the natural numbers to test whether the ith structure is a free group.
 This low syntactical complexity reflects the algorithmic nature of freeness; recall that Nielson transformations [LS01] can be used to "calculate" a basis of a group (if the basis exists).
-In contrast, Riggs [Rig] has shown that the index set $I{DirDecom}$ of directly decomposable abelian groups is Σ_1^1 -complete.
-Recall that a group is directly decomposable if it can be split into the direct sum of its non-trivial subgroups; this brute-force definition is naturally Σ_1^1 .
-From the computability-theoretic standpoint, the result of Riggs illustrates that there is no reasonable characterisation of directly decomposable abelian groups because there is no simpler way of checking that a group is decomposable than just testing the naive definition of decomposability.
-More formally, we will show that if $S \subseteq \mathbb{N}$ is a Σ_1^1 set, then there is a computable reduction f from S to $I{DirDecom}$; for some computable function f we have:
+In contrast, Riggs [Rig] has shown that the index set of directly decomposable abelian groups is Σ^1_1 -complete.
+Recall that a group is directly decomposable if it can be split into the direct sum of its non-trivial subgroups; this brute-force definition is naturally Σ^1_1 .
+From the recursion-theoretic standpoint, the result of Riggs illustrates that there is no convenient characterisation of directly decomposable abelian groups because there is no simpler way of checking that a group is decomposable than just testing the naive definition of decomposability.
+Both results can be fully relativised to any oracle showing that there is nothing specific about computable groups here.